PreschoolKindergartenFirst Grade

 Step 1: The 'Empathy & Pause' Acknowledgment

-Your first job is not to offer a solution, but to offer connection.
-The feeling of boredom can be genuinely uncomfortable for a child used to stimulation.
-Acknowledge their feeling without taking responsibility for it.
+Your first job is not to offer a solution.
+Your first job is connection.
+Boredom can feel genuinely uncomfortable for a child who’s used to being entertained or constantly stimulated.
+So acknowledge what they’re feeling, without taking over.

 Your Script: Kneel down to their level, make eye contact, and say with warmth: